 Yep, this time I asked the question!
 Do we always need to sand it?
 I thought the paint said no prep?
 Lies… haha kidding, not kidding.
 If you come across an early 1900s Eastlake with a broken finish like this…

 there is no need to sand unless its for aesthetic reasons.
 However, if you have a piece that is super smooth or shiny, definitely sand to break the finish.
 You just need the sheen removed.
-(I usually use 100 grit sand paper on an orbital sander, then by hand where needed) After sanding be sure to clean everything off.
+(I usually use 100 grit sand paper on an orbital sander, then by hand where needed.
+If you need more information about sanders, you can also check out excellent articles on Bob Smith Tools.)
+After sanding be sure to clean everything off.
 I usually just wipe down again with the water/vinegar mixture.

 Prime and SEAL the piece of furniture.